 Without affixing the Seal of the Court of the same that the Sheriff made no reason upon said Venire but brought into Court a list of names upon a slip of paper and the Jury was listed as the Sheriff had listed them as

 as he summoned.
-The jury were not drawn by the ballot box but were called up four at a time and sworn and tried as to competency in their voire dire until Thirty Six declared by the court to be competent (crossed out words) were selected.
+The jury were not drawn by the ballot box but were called up four at a time and sworn and tried as to competency in their voire dire until Thirty Six declared by the court to be competent (by the court - these words appear to be crossed out) were selected.

 Ques.
 Were you on the grand jury when Richard Marshall was indicted for murder?